Piotr1215/cloudrumble/docs/README.md

 ``` bash
 export DOCKER_HOST="tcp://<docker-host-ip>:2375"
 ```
+> [!NOTE]
 > Docker default ports:
 >
 > - **2375** - unencrypted traffic
 >
 > - **2376** - encrypted traffic.

+> [!WARNING]
-!> **IMPORTANT**: This setting is only for testing/playground purposes.
+> **IMPORTANT**: This setting is only for testing/playground purposes.
 It will make docker host available on the network and by default there is no authentication.

 ### Use docker CLI as non root user